How to contribute¶

 The process looks a bit like this:

-$ git clone https://opendev.org/recordsansible/ara # or git clone https://github.com/ansible-community/ara $ cd ara # Create a new local branch $ git checkout -b super_cool_feature # hack on super_cool_feature $ git commit -a --message="This is my super cool feature" $ git review
+$ git clone https://opendev.org/recordsansible/ara # or git clone https://github.com/ansible-community/ara $ cd ara # hack on cool feature $ git commit -a --message="This is my super cool feature" $ git review

 When you send a commit for review, it’ll create a code review request in Gerrit for you.
 When that review is created, it will automatically be tested by a variety of jobs that the ARA maintainers have set up to test every patch that is sent.